What is the Padrón (empadronamiento) and do I have to register?

 A reduction in taxes: Depending on the town hall, registration on the padrón could mean reductions in certain community charges and inheritance tax.
 Furthermore, those on the padrón can also often enjoy discounted courses, leisure and cultural activities run by the town hall.

-Discounted travel: A current ‘Certificado de Bonificaciones’ can allow European residents of Spanish islands to receive discounts of up to 50% on air fares and ferry tickets between the islands and the mainland.
-(Since BREXIT this discount is only valid for long term resident UK citizens, i.e. those who have resided here over 5 years).
+Discounted travel: A current ‘Certificado de Viajes ’ can allow European residents of Spanish islands to receive discounts of up to 75% on air fares and ferry tickets between the islands and the mainland.
+(Since BREXIT this discount is only valid for permanent residents i.e. those who have resided here over 5 years and whose TIE shows Permanente)

 Voting rights: In order to register to vote in local or European elections, you must first be registered on the padrón.